Casemiro: 2015–2016: Becoming first-choice

-2016–2022: Prolific success
+2016–2022: Prolific success and departure

 Casemiro scored four goals in 25 matches in the 2016–17 La Liga, helping his team win the league title for the first time in five years.
 He then scored a long-range strike in the Champions League final against Juventus, helping his team to a 4–1 victory.
 He again found the net on 8 August, putting his team ahead in a 2–1 victory over Manchester United in the 2017 UEFA Super Cup.

 During the 2017–18 Champions League, Casemiro made 12 appearances while scoring one goal, as Madrid won their third consecutive and 13th overall title in the competition.
 He was a regular starter during the season, as Real Madrid won the 2019–20 La Liga.
 In August 2021, he extended his contract until June 2025.
-A year later, Casemiro was named Man of the Match, as Real Madrid defeated Eintracht Frankfurt 2–0 for the 2022 Super Cup.
+Casemiro was a starter for Real Madrid when they won their 14th Champions League title.
+He was named Man of the Match, as Real Madrid defeated Eintracht Frankfurt 2–0 for the 2022 Super Cup.

 Manchester United

 On 19 August 2022, Real Madrid and Manchester United announced that they had reached an agreement for the transfer of Casemiro.
 Three days later, he signed a four-year contract with the English club, with an option for an additional year's extension.
 The deal was reportedly worth £60 million, plus £10 million in add-ons.
+Casemiro was later reported as having previously told his agent to relay a message to Manchester United that he would bring them back into form after their 4–0 defeat at the hands of Brentford, saying "Tell them I’ll fix it."
 He made his debut for the club when he came on as a substitute in a Premier League win away at Southampton on 27 August.
-On 22 October, he scored his first Premier League goal from a header in the 94th minute in a 1–1 away draw against Chelsea.
-On 28 January 2023, he scored a brace for United in a 3–1 win over Reading in the FA Cup.
+On 22 October, he scored his first Premier League goal, a last minute equaliser with a header in a 1–1 away draw against Chelsea.

-On 4 February, Casemiro was given a red card for violent conduct during a match against Crystal Palace for putting his hands around the neck of Will Hughes during a confrontation which also saw Antony and Jeffrey Schlupp receive yellow cards.
-This resulted in a three-match domestic ban; United would go on to win the match 2–1.
-He won the EFL Cup on 26 February, his first trophy at the club, scoring the opening goal against Newcastle United in the 33rd minute.
-His performance also earned him the Alan Hardaker Trophy.